ngws-knu/ngws-knu.github.io/research/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

 <div style="text-align: left;">
 The Next Generation Web Security Laboratory identifies various security threats emerging in the rapidly evolving digital environment and seeks innovative solutions to prevent them.
-Our work not only addresses current web security challenges but also anticipates future vulnerabilities, ensuring a secure web ecosystem for all users."
+Our work not only addresses current web security challenges but also anticipates future vulnerabilities, ensuring a secure web ecosystem for all users.

 </div>